drnagy86/java1a-final/README.md

 - Menu driven program demonstrating CRUD functions
 2. **What was learned?**
 - Learned how to be more clear in a case diagram.
 Specifically, I was thinking about how the plant would need to be put in a list and how I would show that in a case diagram.
 But, that is a backwards way of thinking about it.
 It should be actor and case driven.
+- Learned about the different ways to view sorted objects in a list.
+It was difficult at first.
+I had some difficulties sorting an object by its field properties.
+Learning a little about lambda expression really aided in that.

 ## Use Case Diagram